Preparing the project defence

 The thesis project should comprise the following sections:

-1. Introduction (explanation of the topic chosen; main objectives; relevance of the topic selected and an explication of the main contributions to knowledge the thesis could make).
+1. Introduction (explanation of the chosen topic; main objectives; relevance of the chosen topic and explanation of the main contributions to knowledge that the thesis could make).

-3. State of the art (bibliographical revision on the subject).
+3. State of the art (bibliographical review on the topic).

 4. Methodology

-5. Research plan (include an outline establishing the different sections of the thesis o relation between possible articles).
+5. Research plan (including an outline defining the different sections of the thesis or the relationship between possible articles).

 6. Calendar.